Customer Portal

 Access the Customer Portal today

-If you have an existing Customer Portal account, you can submit available applications online, track the application process, manage your profile and amend the status of your work.
+We encourage customers to register for the Customer Portal to manage your water-related matters.
+Once you have registered, you can submit available applications online, track the application process, manage your profile and amend the status of your work.

 Introducing our Customer Portal